Officials: Millions of COVID-19 shots ordered for youngest

 NEW YORK -- Millions of COVID-19 vaccine doses have been ordered for small children in anticipation of possible federal authorization next week, White House officials say.

-As of this week, about 1.45 million of the 2.5 million available doses of Pfizer have been ordered, and about 850,000 of available Moderna shots have been ordered, officials said.
+As of this week, about 1.45 million of the 2.5 million Pfizer doses have been ordered, and about 850,000 Moderna shots have been ordered, officials said.
 More orders are expected in the coming days.

-Young children are the last group of Americans who have not been recommended to get COVID-19 vaccinations.
+Young children are the only group of Americans not yet eligible to get COVID-19 vaccinations.
 Up to about 20 million U.S. children under 5 would become eligible for vaccination if the government authorizes one or both shots.

+More than 30,000 U.S. children younger than 5 have been hospitalized with COVID-19 and nearly 500 coronavirus deaths have been reported in that age group, said Dr. Vivek Murthy, the U.S. Surgeon General.

+"We have waited a long time for this moment," White House COVID-19 coordinator Dr. Ashish Jha said at a briefing Thursday.

 And public health officials have been disappointed at how many older U.S. children, who have been eligible for shots for months, have yet to be vaccinated: Less than one-third of kids ages 5 to 11 have gotten the two recommended doses, according to government figures.